tucnak/telebot/README.md

 	// Pressing it will cause the client to send
 	// the bot a callback.
 	//
-	// Make sure Unique stays unique as it has to be
+	// Make sure Unique stays unique as per button _kind_,
-	// for callback routing to work.
+	// as it has to be for callback routing to work.
+	//
-	inlineBtn := tb.InlineButton{
+	// Then differentiate with the callback data. inlineBtn := tb.InlineButton{
 		Unique: "sad_moon",
 		Text: "🌚 Button #2",